 having employees work “off the clock” before or after the start of their scheduled shift;

 paying employees “straight time” for overtime hours worked;

 forcing employees to “clock out” for breaks and meal periods, even if the employee did not use such time; or

 averaging the hours worked over a two week period.

 Classifying an Employee as Exempt

 Employers often attempt to misclassify employees as exempt from the payment of overtime wages.
-Generally, any exemption asserted by an employer is narrowly construed against the employer.
+Generally, any exemption asserted by an employer is narrowly construed against the employee.
 The exemptions most frequently asserted by employers are the administrative, executive, and professional exemptions.

 The Administrative Exemption

 With regard to the administrative exemption, an employer asserting the administrative exemption must demonstrate that employee is paid more than $455 per week, the employee’s primary duties must consist of office or non-manual work that is directly related to management policies or general business operations, and the employee must customarily and regularly exercise discretion and independent judgment in matters of significance.
 Properly exempt administrative employees will have the ability to exercise discretion and independent judgment on a routine basis.
-Employees that have no authority to hire or fire, independent purchasing authority, or perform work that is routinely approved by a higher level manager may not be properly classified
+Employees that have no authority to hire or fire, independent purchasing authority, or perform work that is routinely approved by a higher level manager may not be properly classified.

 The Executive Exemption